raceychan/lihil/README.md

 ### Serve

-lihil is ASGI compatible, youcan run it with an ASGI server, such as uvicorn
+lihil is ASGI compatible, you can run it with an ASGI server, such as uvicorn

 start a server, default to port 8000